 May also be called: Syncope; Swooning; Passing Out

-Common causes include dehydration, a quick change in position, standing or sitting still for a long period, becoming overheated, hyperventilation (overbreathing), low blood sugar, anemia, sudden fear of something (for example, the sight of blood), and some heart problems.
+Common causes include dehydration, a quick change in position, standing or sitting still for a long period, overheating, hyperventilation (overbreathing), low blood sugar, anemia, some heart problems, and a sudden fear of something (like the sight of blood).

-Most cases have warning signs (such as a change in vision, dizziness, nausea, or stomach pain) that happen a few seconds before passing out.
+Most fainting spells have warning signs (such as a change in vision, dizziness, nausea, or stomach pain) that happen a few seconds before someone passes out.

 Fainting in children, especially teens, is common but shouldn't be ignored.
 Discuss it with your doctor, especially if it happens during exertion (exercising, running, etc.) or happens often.